T. J. Anderson III, Professor, English

 Michelle De Groot, Assistant Professor, English

-Michelle De Groot is pleased to be entering her second year teaching in the English department at Hollins.
+Michelle De Groot is pleased to be entering her third year teaching in the English department at Hollins.
 She holds a B.A. from the University of Virginia and completed her Ph.D. in medieval English literature at Harvard University.
 Her research interests include the Middle Ages as well as modern science fiction and fantasy.
 She finds that her professional interest in sci-fi and fantasy has well equipped her for pop-culture conversations with her nieces and nephew.
 Even her dog, a snaggletoothed pug/lab/beagle/pit/pointer/boxer/snugglebug, has an interest in this genre from watching television, though she doesn’t seem very knowledgeable about the Middle Ages.
 De Groot’s other interests include homemade kefir, making people listen to panegyrics on her favorite ice dancers, knitting, and playing the piano.

 Ángel Díaz Miranda is an assistant professor of Spanish and Latin American literature and culture at Hollins.
 He received his doctoral degree from Emory University.
 In 2014, he was awarded an Andrew W. Mellon Graduate Fellowship.
 Díaz Miranda has published journal articles on Mexican poet Octavio Paz, surrealism and trauma; Leopoldo Panero’s phantasmatic overtaking of his son Leopoldo María Panero’s poetic voice, sacrificial violence, and contemporary Colombian novels and on Mexican film director Alfonso Cuarón, Korean-American photographer Miru Kim, and the aesthetics of apocalypse.
 He is currently finishing articles on David Huerta’s poetics and on the scopic (micro-, tele-) views in the works of Chilean authors Álvaro Bisama and Diego Zúñiga.
 His latest book project examines Roberto Bolaño’s poetics and the aftermath of revolutionary drives by minoritarian subjects on both sides of the Mexican border.
 He has presented his work in national and international conferences, more recently in Chile.
-He is also a poet.
+Miranda is also a poet.

 Alison Ridley, Professor, Spanish